cbarraford/2FA-Coin/README.md

 address or you can create a special address just for this wallet purpose.
 This would help in maintaining anonymity.
 One approach could be creating a new protonmail.com address that is public_key@protonmail.com (the max length of an email username is 256 characters).
+The nice thing about this is if the miner (or validator) and the wallet owner both have a protonmail account, you get end-to-end encryption with your message.
+Not to mention that service also automatically deletes the email after a specified period ( lets say an hour).

 It is highly recommended that you secure this email with 2FA and a strong password.